 - Any other lost perks or benefits you lost for that period (such as a car allowance or free meals).

-In essence, the total value of anything you definitely or likely missed out on due to your injury is added up to get your total “lost wages” in a Nevada personal injury suit.
+In short, the total value of everything you missed out on earning because of your accident equals your “lost wages” in a Nevada personal injury suit.

 In this article, our Nevada personal injury lawyers will answer the top 10 questions about lost wages in Nevada injury cases:

-- 3. Can I recover lost wages if I used personal days, sick days or vacation time?
+- 3. Can I recover lost wages if I used PTO?

 - 7. Can I recover for lost unemployment insurance benefits?

-- 8. How long do I have to file a claim for lost wages in Nevada?
+- 8. How long do I have to sue?

 - 9. What if I was injured on the job?